 For steps to create a journal template, please visit our Create Journal Templates for Hours Tracking help page.

 NOTE: A Journal Template is required on all placements, regardless of whether or not you are requiring candidates to track hours/activities.
 If you are not planning to have candidate track these items we recommend that you create a journal template without any questions to use as a placeholder on the placement.

 3. Create Form(s)

-If you would like to have candidate, advisors, or other stakeholds complete forms during the placement, you will need to create the forms in the system before you create your field placements.
-Forms can be used for surveys, user agreements, and/or to collect any other type of data which is not assessment/rubric-based (assessment instruments should be used for evaluation/grading puproses).
+If you would like to have candidate, advisors, or other stakeholders complete forms during the placement, you will need to create the forms in the system before you create your placements.
+Forms can be used for surveys, user agreements, and/or to collect any other type of data which is not assessment/rubric-based (assessment instruments should be used for evaluation/grading purposes).